 Whichever the direction you take, make sure your paper is well-written.
 The Comment and Mark sheet lists some of the criteria for good writing.
-When writing about sociological theory it is always best to use both primary and secondary sources.
+When writing about sociological theory it is always beneficial to use both primary and secondary sources.
 And when you use these sources, always refer to them according to an accepted academic style.
+For this course, students should reference utilizing ASA or APA format.